 After each use, use warm soapy water and a soft towel to wipe down the roller.
 Then rinse and pat dry.
 If you use the roller with any type of face oil or creams be sure there is no leftover residue before storing away.
 Product buildup on the roller could cause breakouts!
 You should also spray a bit of rubbing alcohol and wipe clean to sanitize once a week and be sure to store your roller in a safe place.

-Known to be the most popular beauty tool of 2018, makeup sponges have improved the way we apply makeup and achieve blended perfection.
+Known to be the one of the most popular beauty tools, makeup sponges have improved the way we apply makeup and achieve blended perfection.
 Makeup sponges are great for liquid makeup such as foundations and tinted moisturizers and cream makeup like BB/CC creams and cream blush.

 There’s controversy over whether to use it wet or dry, but no matter which way you prefer, it is always best to clean your makeup sponge after each use.
 Simply dampen the sponge with warm water and massage mild soap into the sponge, be sure to focus on the dirtiest parts.
 Then, squeeze the makeup sponge under running water until it runs clear and there are no more soap suds.
 Dry it with a clean towel and set aside to air dry.